MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 3) Facility Contacts Details
 ---------------------------------------------------
 A facility's contacts are captured in this section.
-The contacts can be as many as a facility has.
-For example, postal, email, mobile, fax, landline etc.
+The contacts can be as many as a facility has e.g. postal, email, mobile, fax, landline etc.

 .. figure:: /_images/schrio/02_c_add_facility_contacts.png
     :scale: 100%